bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 I use TDD sometimes, when  the *how* (the system under test) is known before to code it.

 But, more often, I test the thing **after** I code the thing.
 I code the smallest possible stuff, I do the ugly manual check in the browser, then I commit/push it, until I release a **draft** version that I can widely discuss with my Product Owner (abbreviated PO).

-Once the discussion is over, I trash some part of the code, I keep some other parts of the code.
+Once the discussion is over, I trash some part of the code (or features), I keep some other parts.
 I submit it again to the PO.

+And so on.

-Once he/she's satisfied with it, I have to consider if unit, or integration, or manual testing is the more appropriate thing **for the release that has been proven to be fine** to the PO's eyes.
+Until he/she's satisfied with the draft, I have to consider if unit, or integration, or manual testing is the most appropriate thing.

 <h2><a name="css" href="#css">CSS</a></h2>